b-angelov/Dynamic-Orthodox-Calendar-Works/README.md

 	6. **ec.AnonymousGregorian(year, mode = "optimized")**
 		-   _Processes given year according to the algorithm post in New York Times by a correspondent in 1876. mode option sets algorithm state to "optimized" (includes 1961 New Scientist's correction)(default) and the original 1867 version.The mode value is case sensitive. [month, day] list is returned._

-## Orthodox easter calculus specifications:
+## Orthodox Easter calculus specifications:
 _This file uses easterlib to determine when the Easter date is, by given year.
 It has mainly test purpose and might be removed later._